Éamonn Fitzmaurice

 Éamonn Fitzmaurice (born 1977) is an Irish former Gaelic football manager and player.
-He played at senior level for the Kerry county team and later managed it between 2012 and 2018, during which time he became a member of an exclusive club of people to have won All-Ireland SFC titles as a player and as a manager.
+He played at senior level for the Kerry county team and later managed it between 2012 and 2018, during which time he became one of the small number of people to have won All-Ireland SFC titles as a player and as a manager.

 He has been involved in 10 All Ireland wins - 1 minor, 2 under 21, 3 senior All Irelands as a player with Kerry, 1 All Ireland club junior with Finuge, 1 All Ireland junior club as coach with Fossa, 1 All Ireland as a selector and 1 All Ireland as a manager with Kerry.

-Since departing as Kerry manager, he has continued to write his renowned column with the Irish Examiner and is a co-commentator and analyst on The Sunday Game on RTÉ.
+Since departing as Kerry manager, he has continued to write a column with the Irish Examiner and is a co-commentator and analyst on The Sunday Game on RTÉ.

 Biography

 Born in Lixnaw, County Kerry, Fitzmaurice was introduced to Gaelic football in his youth.
 He had some success at school level with Gaelcholáiste Chiarraí, while simultaneously experiencing championship successes at underage levels with the Finuge club.
-An All-Ireland medal winner in the intermediate grade, Fitzmaurice has a unique collection of Kerry novice, junior, intermediate and senior medals with the Finuge club and the Feale Rangers divisional side, captaining and inspiring Feale Rangers to the senior county championship in 2007.
-Finuge won the All Ireland junior championship in 2005, becoming the first team from Kerry to do so with Fitzmaurice playing an inspirational role from centre back.
+An All-Ireland medal winner in the intermediate grade, Fitzmaurice has a collection of Kerry novice, junior, intermediate and senior medals with the Finuge club and the Feale Rangers divisional side, captaining Feale Rangers to the senior county championship in 2007.
+Finuge won the All Ireland junior championship in 2005, becoming the first team from Kerry to do so with Fitzmaurice playing centre back.
 They beat Stewartstown Harps from Tyrone in the final.
 As a dual player he also won three county championship medals with the Lixnaw senior hurling team.
 He also won a Cork County Championship and a Munster Club Championship with UCC as a student in 1999.

 Fitzmaurice made his debut on the inter-county scene at the age of sixteen when he first linked up with the Kerry minor team.
 An All-Ireland medal winner as a non-playing substitute in this grade in 1994, he later won two All-Ireland medals with the under-21 team in 1996 and 1998.
 Fitzmaurice made his senior debut during the 1996-97 league against reigning All-Ireland champion Meath.
-He would play a key role for Kerry in defence, predominantly playing at centre half-back during a particularly successful era, and won three All-Ireland medals, six Munster medals and two National Football League medals.
-He was an All-Ireland runner-up on two occasions.
+He played a key role for Kerry in defence, predominantly playing at centre half-back during a particularly successful era, and won three All-Ireland medals, six Munster medals and two National Football League medals.

-Fitzmaurice was a member of the Munster inter-provincial team in 2004 but failed to win a Railway Cup medal.
+Fitzmaurice was a member of the Munster inter-provincial team in 2004, but failed to win a Railway Cup medal.
 Throughout his inter-county career he made 50 championship appearances and 58 appearances in the national football league.
-Fitzmaurice retired from inter-county Gaelic football on 10 April 2007, still only 29.
+Fitzmaurice retired from inter-county Gaelic football on 10 April 2007, aged 29.